opf/openproject/doc/subversion_and_git_integration.md

 # Subversion and Git Integration

-OpenProject can (by default) browse subversion and git repositories.
-But it does not serves them to git/svn clients.
+OpenProject can (by default) browse subversion and git repositories, but it does not serve them to git/svn clients.
 However, with the help of the apache webserver it is possible to serve repositories.

 ## Set-up